11 May 2021

 We believe that kids learn by doing, which is why it’s so important to empower them to take control of the money they earn, save, spend and give.
 But if you’re worried they might get carried away and blow all their birthday money on V-Bucks and bubble tea, we’re here to help.

-There are several gohenry spending limits on your child’s account.
+As well as the new contactless limit, there are several more gohenry spending limits on your child’s account.
 Some of these can be added or adjusted via your gohenry app, and some can’t – simply because these are the limits we’ve agreed with our issuing bank.

 It’s a good idea to make sure that both you and your child know your limits, as this will spare them the embarrassment of a declined payment, and also means they’re less likely to run out of money when they’re out and about with friends.